MrLoh/thesis-davidson/manuscript.md

 However, Turing's idea about *how* to build a computer that could pass his test are more interesting than his timeline predictions.
 His claim that "the problem [of building a computer that passes the Turing Test] is mainly one of programming" [-@Turing:1950cm, p.
 455] still rings true today.

 We have already learned of his idea that computers should be able to simulate the brain [-@Turing:1951cd].
-Indeed this reverse engineering approach to AI is the basic idea behind the neural networks which power the most successful image entity-recognition algorithms today and was already investigated by @Turing:1948im [see also @Copeland:1999at].
-It seems plausible that we might achieve AGI through brain simulation before we deeply understand how the brain works.
+Indeed this reverse engineering approach to AI is the basic idea behind the neural networks which power the most successful image entity-recognition algorithms today. @Turing:1948im pioneered  this approach with his B-type unorganized machine which consisted of neurons that are trained through an 'education' process, and he proved that they were equivalent with digital computers [see also @Copeland:1999at].
+It is plausible that we might achieve AGI through brain simulation before we even deeply understand how the brain works.

 Even more interesting is that Turing also predicted the Machine Learning approach to build intelligent algorithms and saw its non-deterministic nature as a characteristic feature: